Communication Lower Bounds and Algorithms for Sketching with Random Dense Matrices

-The goal of this work is to design efficient parallel algorithms for computing the product $\M{A} \M{\Omega}$, with a particular focus of avoiding unnecessary communication of random matrices.
-Because each processor can redundantly generate its needed entries of the random matrix, these products can be computed without communicating the random matrix, decreasing the amount of communication required from that of an explicit matrix multiplication (see, e.g., \cite{ABGKR22}).
-We then focus on an application of sketching to the Nystr\"{o}m approximation that computes a low rank approximation of a symmetric square matrix $\M{A}$ as $\widetilde{\M{A}} = (\M{A}\M{\Omega}) (\M{\Omega}^T\M{A}\M{\Omega})^\dag (\M{A}\M{\Omega})^T$ \cite{Nys930,WilS00,GitM16}, for some random matrix $\M{\Omega}$.
-This representation involves first computing $\M{B}=\M{A}\M{\Omega}$ and then computing $\M{C} = \M{\Omega}^T \M{B}$.
-We address this question theoretically, establishing communication lower bounds and analyzing asymptotic algorithmic costs, as well as practically implementing the most communication efficient algorithms and applying them to large data sets on 100s of nodes (100s of GPUs or 1000s of CPU cores) of a supercomputer.
+We assume that processors perform an equal amount of computation and that there is one copy of the input data at the beginning and one copy of the output data at the end.
+The lower bounds do not make any assumptions regarding data distribution.
 Our lower bound approach uses a geometric inequality that relates computation to data to build a constrained optimization problem whose analytical solution yields communication lower bounds.
+Our algorithms select data distributions that minimize communication.
 We consider both a single matrix multiplication involving a random input as well as the entire Nystr\"{o}m computation.

+We address both theoretical and practical aspects by establishing communication lower bounds and analyzing asymptotic algorithmic costs, as well as by implementing the most communication efficient algorithms and applying them to large data sets on 100s of nodes (100s of GPUs or 1000s of CPU cores) of a supercomputer.
 We develop implementations using both Python and C++ and adapt them for both CPU-only and GPU platforms and explore the performance tradeoffs among the various configurations.
 Our results show the benefits of GPUs for performing dense matrix multiplication to accelerate Nystr\"{o}m approximation and the effectiveness of direct communication among GPUs to scale to large problems, and we obtain low-rank approximations of symmetric matrices of dimension 50,000 in fractions of a second.
-Our code will be made publicly available.
+Our code is publicly available at \url{https://github.com/taufique71/parallel-nystrom}.